Flexible Bayesian modelling in dichotomous item response theory using mixtures of skewed item curves: Introduction

+Item Response Theory (IRT) is a psychometric theory commonly used in educational assessments and cognitive psychology.
+IRT models relate the probability of a given response in a test to the latent trait(s) of the respondent and to characteristics of the items, such as difficulty and discrimination.
+In an unidimensional setup, only one latent trait is considered and the ICC returns the probability of a particular response to a given item as a function of the latent trait.
+For more details about IRT, see \cite{rasch1960probabilistic}, \cite{birnbaum1968some}, \cite{lord1980applications}, \cite{fox2010bayesian}, \cite{embretson2013item}, \cite{bartol2015}, among others.
+IRT models deal with a broad of item formats.
+We will only focus in models for dichotomous items.
+The first models for dichotomous items assumed a probit \citep{albert1992bayesian, AlbertGhosh00} or a logit \citep{birnbaum1968some} function to model the ICC.
+This implies in a symmetric ICC.
+If the goal in the test is, for example, to identify outstanding individuals with great ability to solve difficult problems, models assuming symmetric ICC are inappropriate \citep{samejima1997departure, samejima2000logistic, bazan2014extensions}.
 To account for those problems, \cite{samejima1997departure, samejima2000logistic} introduces an IRT model that gives more weight for individuals that correctly answer the most difficult items and imposes a heavier penalty to individuals that fail in the easiest items.
-The logistic positive exponent family of models \citep{samejima2000logistic} considers an asymmetric ICC, defined as $L(\cdot)^{\epsilon_i}$, where $L(\cdot)$ is the logistic function, and $\epsilon_i > 0$ is the skewness parameter associated with the $i^{th}$ item.
+The Logistic Positive Exponent (LPE) family of models \citep{samejima2000logistic} considers an asymmetric ICC, defined as $L(\cdot)^{\epsilon_i}$, where $L(\cdot)$ is the logistic function, and $\epsilon_i > 0$ is the skewness parameter associated with the $i^{th}$ item.
 The logistic link is recovered when $\epsilon_i = 1$.
+Similarly, \citet{bazan2010skew} proposes the Refletion LPE (RLPE) model by defining the ICC $1-(1-L(\cdot))^{\epsilon_i}$ which, as the name says, is a reflection of the LPE curve.
 A different approach is proposed in \cite{bazan2006skew}, who use the cumulative distribution function (c.d.f.) of a skew normal (SN) distribution \citep{azzalini1985class} as the ICC.
-This is called the skew-probit model and includes the symmetric ICC as a particular case when the skewness parameter is zero.
+This includes the symmetric ICC as a particular case when the skewness parameter is zero.
+This model has a similar behaviour to the LPE model when below the symmetric curve (positive asymmetry) and to the RLPE model when above the symmetric curve (negative asymmetry).
+See \citet{bazan2010skew} for a comprehensive understanding of practical implications of each behaviour.

+Based on the model proposed by \citet{samejima2000logistic}, \citet{LeBo17} drew some important conclusions about IRT models assuming a common ICC for all individuals.
+Firstly, the use of IRT models assuming asymmetric ICC is appealing because of the growing interest in building educational tests which are able to select individuals with the ability to solve complex items.
+Also, the efficiency of a common metric for evaluations occurring in vertical scalings, such as across grade levels, may be compromised if item asymmetry is ignored.
+This possibly occurs because, in the educational systems, item complexity tends to increase by grade level.
+Finally, they also reinforce the findings in \citet{Mo14} that the misspecification of symmetric models may lead to inappropriate inference in tests that rely heavily on the item information, such as computerized adaptive testing (CAT).